 I am not too big on New Year Resolutions – not that I am against resolutions, but I like to make promises that I can keep, even if it is to myself.
 Having said that, this year, my resolution is to maintain a healthy lifestyle, a thing that has taken a backseat in my life ever since I have started blogging.

-- Choose Healthy Lifestyle
+- Choose a Healthy Lifestyle

 With a full-time job in a dream company, it’s hard to make time for anything else, but I took up blogging out of sheer passion.
-Didn’t realize when it became a second job for me, a job that pays me nothing in money, but rewards me with happiness.
-I can totally relate to Shahrukh khan’s dialogue in a popular commercial that comes on TV these days – “What is passion?
+Didn’t realize when it became a second job for me, a job that pays me nothing in money but rewards me with happiness.
+I can totally relate to Shahrukh khan’s dialogue in a popular commercial that comes on TV these days – “What is a passion?
 Passion is what makes work not feel like work”.

 – Sinjana from Backpack N Xplore